pubnub/javascript/README.md

 It is important to note that you must never use `JSON.stringify()` when sending signals/messages via PUBNUB.
 Why?
 Because the serialization is done for you automatically.
-Inststead just pass the full object as the message payload nad PubNub takes care of everything for you.
+Inststead just pass the full object as the message payload.
+PubNub takes care of everything for you.

 ```javascript
 pubnub.publish({